xiaoxianxia/calamari/doc/development/dev_env.rst

 ::

     ~/calamari$ sudo salt-call --local state.template salt/local/postgres.sls

+*Before do this,make sure you postgressql is running sucessful*

 If you want to create your database another way, examine the .sls file to see the settings that are expected.
 If you want to use another database like SQLite,